 It is important that we break the silence regarding sexual violence in conflict: making it visible and not shameful.
 Making it part of peace negotiations, reconciliation and transitional justice.

 Real leadership and engagement must also come from political leaders, as military commanders, as elders, as judges, community leaders, teachers, peer-to-peer.
 I am proud to be a Minister in a feminist government.
 All leaders have a duty to challenge sexist views and violent behavior and attitudes towards women and children.
-The responsibility to address and speak up falls greater on us in male dominated sectors, such as defense and security.
+The responsibility to address and speak up falls greater on us in male dominated sectors, such as defence and security.
 We are working actively within the Swedish Armed Forces with education for our own troops and with troops from other countries.
 We are ready to share our experiences.